mixxxdj/manual/source/chapters/appendix/mixxx_controls.rst

 .. mixxx:control:: [Master],enabled

-   Indicator that the master mix is processed.
+   Indicator that the main mix is processed.

    :range: binary
    :feedback: None